Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 I’ll have all the information you need to talk to your pharmacist at the end.

-So, the science supports it and the people want it…
+So, science supports it, and the people want it…

 But politically?
 Getting these federal agencies, as part of Biden’s executive branch, to clearly recommend wider usage of Novavax was nearly impossible.